-- 1. Hats, bandanas, caps, shower caps, sweatbands, etc. shall be worn with permission on special days. - 2.
+- 1. Hats, bandanas, caps, shower caps, sweatbands, etc. shall only be worn with permission from the administration on special days. - 2.
 Headwraps are not allowed in the building without prior written approval.

 Uniform Violations

 Any student found in violation of the uniform policy will not be permitted to enter class.
 The student will call home in an effort to obtain the correct uniform.
 The student may receive a consequence until he/she is in the correct uniform.